kadena-community/kadena.js/packages/libs/client/docs/launch-post.md

   calculated.
 Things like `sender`, `gasPrice` or `gasLimit` **CANNOT be changed** anymore.
 - `signWithChainweaver` needs the finalized transaction
-- `signAndSubmitWithChainweaver` needs the "open" transaction, as it needs to calculate the hash for the metadata (sender, gas-parameters)

 # Template based interaction using @kadena/client